uz-g/vacNAV/important/systemMessage.md

 - To start the screen saver: `tell application "ScreenSaverEngine" to activate`

-- To get to websites: `open location "https://www.wikipedia.org/"`
+- To open websites: `open location "https://www.wikipedia.org/"`

 - To search Google: `open location "https://www.google.com/search?q={question}"`

 - When opening a website do it like this: `open location <website>`

 - to open apps: `tell application "{app}" to activate`

+end system message